 “Historical data will tell you that Black Friday, Cyber Monday and Christmas are going to go gangbusters.
 However, insights will tell you that consumers have been spending big all year round, are facing financial insecurity and singular large spending occasions are not set to be as frequently adopted this time around.”

 He argues that you need to take it a step further than just data.“The idea of activating data-driven campaigns over the next two months is fools gold.
 It’s the season to be insight-driven, not data-driven,” says Lord.

-While it’s true that Black Friday and Cyber Monday are inflated sales days, this year it should also be a moment to connect with customers and their needs, create a community and find your role in making their lives better in an uncertain time.
+While it’s true that Black Friday and Cyber Monday are inflated sales days, this year it should also be a moment to connect with customers and their needs, create a community and find your role in making their lives better.

 Want to see how Lightspeed can help you this holiday season?
 Contact our retail experts today for a personalized consultation.